-Luminox Watches, a US-based watchmaking brand that, besides virtually dominating the segment of “casual activity timekeepers,” also supplies its timepieces to the U.S. military and law-enforcement agencies, has updated its model range with the new Essential Gear series of watches.
+Besides virtually dominating the segment of “casual activity timekeepers,” the US-based Luminox is also a supplier to the U.S. military and law-enforcement agencies.
+In a move to make its position even stronger, the brand has updated its model range with the new Essential Gear series that now includes a ‘tactical’ diving tool.

-Delivering the usual mix of an inexpensive “Swiss Made” quartz movement secured in a mildly oversized plastic body, the watch doesn’t look terribly awe-inspiring, but clearly gets the job done.
+Delivering the usual mix of an inexpensive “Swiss Made” quartz movement secured in a mildly oversized plastic body, the watch doesn’t look awe-inspiring but gets the job done.
 The secret is, of course, in its winning combination of a high-contrast dial and those classic tiny tritium-filled tubes that allow all three hands and twelve hour-markers to glow brightly even if you have spent the last 48 hours in a dark-dark cellar without moving much, your index finger close to the trigger of your M4.

-Unlike guys from the Expandables franchise, thousands of professionals that work either for all sorts of government agencies or for private military companies rarely wear expensive timekeepers from Panerai and Richard Mille.
+Unlike guys from The Expendables franchise, thousands of professionals that work either for all sorts of government agencies or private military companies rarely wear expensive timekeepers from Panerai and Richard Mille.
 When there are so many pieces of heavy hardware around you, when you must always be ready to duck on a pile of broken bricks, spending 10k for a tough-looking watch is not the best idea.

-Starting at a ridiculously low price of $295, the Luminox Essential Gear Sea diving watch sports a rugged-looking 44 mm case made of a carbon-based composite material, which is both durable and lightweight.
+Starting at a ridiculously low price of $295, the Essential Gear Sea sports a rugged-looking 44 mm case made of a carbon-based composite material, which is both durable and lightweight.
 At the price, it is also, um, expendable: you can slam it into a concrete wall and order yourself a new one on eBay as fast as you can get to the nearest computer.

 However, losing the gadget due to a suddenly shattered glass is not the best imaginable thing either, so Luminox has made sure that the mineral crystal has also undergone some special treatment that made it less prone to scratches and strong enough to withstand water pressure of up to 20 BAR.